-I posted this recipe pan fried trout with lemon butter sauce years ago on a visit back to Park City, Utah where we use to live.
-The photo I had up there didn't look so good so I decided to make it again and try to take a better photograph.
-When I read the recipe, I thought I could make it better than the one posted so I made a few changes and think it it much better than the previous version.
+I posted this recipe pan fried trout with lemon butter sauce years ago on a visit back to Park City, Utah, where we used to live and now live again.
+My photo up there didn't look so good, so I decided to make it again and try to take a better photograph.
+When I read the recipe, I thought I could make it better than the one posted, so I made a few changes and thought it was much better than the previous version.

-Mostly what I did was to take the ingredients used for garnish, like the tomato and capers, and add them to the sauce.
-I also reduced the amount of lemon for my family's tastes, but that becomes an individual preference for you.
+I mostly took the ingredients used for garnish, like the tomato and capers, and added them to the sauce.
+I also reduced the amount of lemon for my family's tastes, but that becomes your individual preference.

 We are on our annual vacation to Park City to visit old friends and neighbors while getting a little skiing in.
-It brings back a lot of memories from the six years we lived here after moving west from New York City.
+It brings back many memories from the six years we lived here after moving west from New York City.
 Some of those memories include the great meals we enjoyed at our favorite local restaurants.

-So this week I'll try to bring you a few recipes from some of these restaurants as well as some new restaurants in town.
+This week, I'll bring you a few recipes from some of these restaurants and some new ones in town.
 The recipes come from local publications used for marketing the restaurants.

-I'll also tell you about any meals we have while here but I'm not sure how often that will be since most nights we will be eating at friend's homes.
+I'll also tell you about any meals we have while here, but I'm still determining how often that will be since most nights we will be eating at friend's homes.